-The Mobile SDK allows you to push notifications to your customers with an iOS or Android application.
+The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 - Subscription – Have access to the marketing package and enable the App Push feature.